 The volunteer board of directors of the Grand Canyon Association is composed of business and community leaders who commit their time and expertise for the benefit and improvement of the association.

 Howard J. Weiner, M.D. has been practicing gastroenterology for nearly three decades in Dallas, Texas.
 He is the former president of the medical staff at Presbyterian Hospital of Dallas, and has held numerous leadership positions with physician groups, hospitals, and other health care business entities.
 He has served as a board member, officer, and/or chair on multiple nonprofit and for-profit boards.
 Howard currently serves on the Frank Lloyd Wright Foundation board of advisors.
 Along with his wife Karen, he is a passionate supporter of the arts and currently serves on the Grand Canyon Celebration of Art advisory committee.
-Howard is an avid Grand Canyon hiker, and has participated in numerous Grand Canyon Field Institute classes, including a 2010 Colorado River trip.
+Howard is an avid Grand Canyon hiker, and has participated in numerous Grand Canyon Association Field Institute classes, including Colorado River trips.